vagmcs/Optimus/README.md

 val y = MPFloatVar("y", 80, 170)
 ```

-Then we can define our maximization problem subject to a simple constraint using our known maths
+Then we can define our optimization problem subject to a simple constraint using our known maths:

 ```scala
 scala> maximize(-2 * x + 5 * y)
 add(y >= -x + 200)
 ```

-At last, we can solve the problem by starting the solver and display the results
+At last, we can solve the problem by starting the solver and display the results:

 ```scala
 scala> start()